-Anne has produced concept art and illustrations for "Dungeons and Dragons".
+Anne Stokes has produced concept art and illustrations for "Dungeons and Dragons".
 She uses symbolism to convey meaning and her work ranges from romantic and magical to gothic vampires.
-She is based near Leeds, in the north of England.
+Originally from London, Anne Stokes now lives with her family near Leeds in the north of England.

 Anne Stokes designs